1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Kiplinger's Personal Finance

 Brendan joined Kiplinger in 2018 and writes about technology, security and money.
-A Chicagoland native, he graduated from DePaul University with a dual degree in journalism and political science.
+A Chicagoland native, he graduated from DePaul University with degrees in journalism and political science.
 Before moving to Washington, D.C., Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.

 Incremental reforms are more likely than a complete overhaul.